MicrosoftDocs/power-automate-docs/articles/minit/statistics.md

 ---
 title: Statistics overview
-description: Get an overview of the properties of the process undergoing analysis in the Process Mining desktop app.
+description: Get an overview of the properties of the process undergoing analysis in Power Automate Process Mining.
 author: rosikm
 contributors:
   - rosikm